neynt/notes/pets.md

 ## brushing

-- There is a brush you can use to groom Smokey.
+- There is a brush you can use to remove excess hair from the cats.
-- He likes having his cheeks brushed.
-- He doesn't have too much patience for having the rest of his body brushed.
+- Smokey likes having his cheeks brushed.
+He doesn't have too much patience for having the rest of his body brushed.
 Brush his cheeks a lot to build up good will, then you can go for the rest of his length.

 ## nail clipping